AltBeacon/android-beacon-library/README.md

 }
 ```

-to use the JCenter Repository
+to use the Maven Central Repository

 ```groovy
 dependencies {